Seteco/Somorrostro/a-github-star-is-important.md

-**GitHub stars** allow netdata to expand its reach, to attract people with skills.

-netdata needs people with skills.
-Compared to the time it was first released, netdata is now twice as fast, has all its bugs settled and a lot more functionality.
-This happened mainly because of the **GitHub stars** it received.
+**GitHub stars** allow netdata to expand its reach, to attract people to use it and especially people with skills willing to contribute.
+Compared to its first release, netdata is now twice as fast, has all its bugs settled and a lot more functionality.
+This happened because a lot of people find it useful, use it and contribute to it.

 **GitHub stars** also motivate us.
 They state that you find our work **useful**.

-So, we need your help to make netdata better.
+They give us strength to continue developing it and making it better.

-Give netdata a **GitHub star**, at the top right of this page.
+So, give netdata a **GitHub star**, at the top right of this page.

 Thank you!